restfulapi/restful-api/README.md

     }

 Any request requiring the representation will receive a 406 status code.

+##Content filtering of JSON/XML requests and responses
+Filtering of JSON/XML request and response content is available.
+This would typically be done in conjunction with a RestfulServiceAdapter that provides user authentication.
+With content filtering, you can remove fields from the JSON or XML content based on the particular user that is issuing the request.

+Content filtering is configured in the Spring application context using a restContentFilter bean.

+See [adapter](#service-layer-adapter) for more information on the RestfulServiceAdapter.

 ##Logging
 Errors encountered while servicing a request are logged at error level to the log target 'RestfulApiController_messageLog'.
 This is so errors occuring from the requests (which will typically be errors caused by invalid input, etc) can be separated from errors in the controller.